Botcopy/docs/docs/basics/bot-prompts.md

 # Bot Prompts
-Bot Prompts are the first message users see which "prompt" them to engage with your bot.
-They are a call to action within the context of the current page the bot is on.
+Bot Prompts are the first messages users see that "prompt" users to engage with your bot.
+Bot Prompts are a call to action, ideally within the **context** of the current page the bot is on.

 For example, a page for Pricing might have a different call to action than a page for Support.